mila-mamat/Project2-Sharit/README.md

 ## Description

-This is a mobile-first web application that allows users to create and edit a profile, create posts with text and an optional photo, like and add comments to posts, and view other users' profiles and posts.
+This is a mobile-first web application that allows users to create and edit a profile, create posts with photos (optional), like and add comments to posts, and view other users' profiles and posts.
 User data is stored securely in a MySql database and rendered to the browser window using Handlebars views.
 Request and response routing is handled using HTTP.

 ## Technologies Used